Here is where you can get information about how to download each game.

 - Experience 7 Episodes of a rather generic superhero story, where you get to make some choices that dictate how your character reacts to the situations!

 - Engage in turn-based tactical combat.
 Be careful!
 Your health and mana are combined into a single stat, energy, you have no way of restoring energy, and you lose energy each round (this can be turned off).
 You’ll have to make intelligent and efficient use of every power in your ever-growing arsenal if you hope to survive!

 - Get annoyed when you discover that you gain nothing from combat!

 - Experience lovingly crafted in-story spanking scenes that eschew sound effects in favor of purple prose, and clunky back and forth between the spanker and spankee!
 How many different ways can we describe getting slapped on the ass?
 Play and find out!

 - Prefer to play a Domly Dom of Domliness and don’t relish the idea of your character getting their fanny whacked?
 Every spanking scene is avoidable!
 Naughtiness is inevitable, but spankings are not!

-- All sorts of bugs and crashes that have slipped past myself and my beta testers, because let’s be honest, I’m a hack whose too busy jerking it to use proper design, write enough unit tests, and don’t even talk to me about integration tests!
+- All sorts of bugs and crashes that have slipped past me, because let’s be honest, I’m a hack whose too busy jerking it to use proper design, write enough unit tests, and don’t even talk to me about integration tests!
 (If you happen to discover one of these, please let me know, and maybe we can trick a few people into believing I know what I’m doing).

 The game is versioned using an x.y.z versioning scheme where: